someengineering/resoto.com/docs/index.md

 - [Kubernetes (K8s)](./reference/data-models/kubernetes.md)
 - [VMware Vsphere](./reference/data-models/vsphere.md)

+See [Configuring Resoto Cloud Providers](./getting-started/configuring-resoto.md#configuring-cloud-providers) for more information on how to configure individual providers.

-In addition to the above collector plugins, a [Slack](https://slack.com) plugin is also included for notifications of resource cleanups.
+In addition to the above collector plugins, various [tag validation and cleanup plugins](./concepts/components/plugins/index.md) are included.

 :::tip